-Prerequisite(s): MGMT 3101 (C).
+Prerequisite(s): Admission to the School of Business, MGMT 3101 (C).

 MARKETING (MKTG)

 MKTG 3100 - Personal Marketing (3-0-3)

 An introduction to the concept of marketing and its relevance to individuals in various career tracks.
 Particular emphasis is placed on the application of the marketing concept in professional career initiation and on the development and delivery of marketing presentations.
 The course also includes an overview of business etiquette and the development of a comprehensive self-marketing plan.